Loski: Career

-Under the name Loski, He released his breakout single, "Hazards", in 2016.
-Other early songs included "Money and Beef", "DJ Khaled" and "Teddy Bruckshot".
+Under the name Loski, he released his breakout single "Hazards" in 2016.
+Other early songs included "Money and Beef", "DJ Khaled", and "Teddy Bruckshot".

 In March 2018, Loski was signed to Sony Music Entertainment.
 The following month, he released his debut mixtape Call Me Loose, which peaked at number 44 on the UK Albums Chart and was named as one of the inspirations for Scorpion by Drake.
-In an article with MTV, Loski stated that the mixtape was about "the neighbourhood, friends, everything growing up".
+In an article with MTV, Loski stated that the mixtape was about "the neighbourhood, friends, everything growing up."
 The following year, he released the mixtape Mad Move, which peaked at number 41.
 An article in Versus noted that the mixtape "sees the south Londoner plant himself firmly at the fore of the genre."

-In 2020, Loski released his debut album, Music, Trial & Trauma: A Drill Story, Which peaked at number 39 on the UK Albums Chart and was noted as being "several albums at once".
+In 2020, Loski released his debut album, Music, Trial & Trauma: A Drill Story, which peaked at number 39 on the UK Albums Chart and was noted as being "several albums at once."
 Robert Kazandjian, writing for Clash, stated that the album was divided into three acts, with the album as a whole mainly centered around legal issues.

 In September 2021, Loski announced his debut EP, Censored.
 The EP was released on 15 October; an article in Trench noted that "although the extensive cast of producers keep the Censoreds sound close to Loski's drill roots, the rapper's evolution is laid bare as he attacks each track with an effortless display of lyrical greaze."

 He jointly holds the record for most top 75 hits in the UK without having a top 40 hit with fellow British rapper Unknown T.

 Criminal convictions

-In 2015, while O'Connor was 15 years old he was convicted of possession of a sawn-off shotgun.
+In 2015, when O'Connor was 15 years old, he was convicted of possession of a sawn-off shotgun.
 In 2016, O'Connor was sentenced to prison after being found in possession of a knife.
 He was released in 2017.

-On 9 April 2019, He was stopped by police while travelling to Willesden; they found him in possession of a revolver.
-O'Connor was charged with possession of a firearm, Intent to endanger life, And possession of ammunition as a result; his first trial resulted in a retrial as a result of his prosecutor falling ill, While the second resulted in a hung jury.
-He was found guilty of possessing a prohibited firearm on 5 January 2023 and was sentenced to 7 years in prison.
-O'Connor was then later released on 30 September 2024.
+On 9 April 2019, he was stopped by police while travelling to Willesden, who found him in possession of a revolver.
+O'Connor was charged with possession of a firearm, intent to endanger life, and possession of ammunition as a result.
+His first trial resulted in a retrial as a result of his prosecutor falling ill, while the second resulted in a hung jury.
+He was ultimately found guilty of possessing a prohibited firearm on 5 January 2023, and was sentenced to 7 years in prison.
+O'Connor was released on 30 September 2024.